dario-x/TextSimilarityExplorer/README.md

 Besides those you have the standard zooming, hovering, and taking-a-picture tools by plotly

-# Structure of the Remaining Code 🤖 💾
+# Structure of the Code 🤖 💾

 The files in this repository are responsible for the following tasks